Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-December 10th, 2024
+December 11th, 2024
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-216:
+New in this latest version release-217:

 1.)
-Added a new extended PQSCity class (can be declared under Mods with CityExtended and City2Extended), these extended classes support lethalRadius and may have more functions added in the future.

-2.)
-Fixed PQSMod management of the Inland KSC AKA KSC2.
+Added Kopernicus MM version checking support, see file "00Version.cfg" in config folder.
+This is to help planet modders featuregate based on version feature support.

 About